CBI files case against Cambridge Analytica in data breach scandal: Reports

 The central agency also named Global Science Research, another company based out of the United Kingdom, in the case.

 The Central Bureau of Investigation has filed a case against British data analytics firm Cambridge Analytica for allegedly improperly accessing and misusing the personal data of 5.62 lakh Indian Facebook users in 2018, NDTV reported on Friday.
-It is alleged that the political consultancy used the data to influence elections in India.
+It is alleged that the political consultancy firm used the data to influence elections in India.

 The central agency also named Global Science Research, another company based out of the United Kingdom, in the case.
 Cambridge Analytica had received data from Global Science Research, which employed “illegal means” of personal data harvesting of Facebook users in India, reported the Hindustan Times.